Conference program Land Art Lives 2024

 Cost: € 75,- * p.p. including lunch, students € 25,- on presentation of a valid student card

 On October 3, 2024, the supporting program of Land Art Lives will come together during an international conference in the Agora Theater in Lelystad.
 We will start the day with several international speakers.
-In the afternoon, parallel working sessions on the future of land art will take place.
+In the afternoon, parallel breakout sessions on the future of land art will take place.
 The day will be moderated by Meta Knol.
 In addition to the program, there is plenty of opportunity to meet and delve further into reading and archival material.

 Speakers